Gongamax/FMDB/docs/Wiki-Report.md

 ## Elastic Search Mapping

-The data base uses elastic search and its organized in 2 indices:
+The database uses elastic search and its organized in 2 indices:
   - Users:

 In this indice are stored all the data of the user meaning: username, password, userId and token.
-When creating a new user, a user is going to be added to the data base and first of all, its done a verification of the user username to check if the name is already being used.
+When creating a new user, a user is going to be added to the database and first of all, its done a verification of the user username to check if the name is already being used.
-On the login opeartion its done used the _search method on the data base to check if there is a match on username and password info, only allowing log in if the user is created and has matching credentials.
+On the login opeartion its done used the _search method on the database to check if there is a match on username and password info, only allowing log in if the user is created and has matching credentials.

   - Groups:

-The groups indice stores all data that a group is composed: name, description, movies, user_Id, groupId, Tempo (total time of all movies).
+The groups indice stores all data that a group is composed: name, description, movies, user_Id, groupId, TotalTime (total time of all movies).
 Creating the group is used a PUT method and is created a randomID for the group, the user_Id that is stored on the group info has a high importance because its the one used in the relation between a user and his groups.
 To eliminate a movie from the group, its runned a small script to delete a movie from the movies array, just uptading the group itself.
 So in